Cyclone Maarutha: Myanmar

 The Union Minister for Social Welfare, Relief and Resettlement, the Vice President, ministers and disaster response team of Myanmar had an emergency meeting on the morning of April 16 to prepare rescue teams and arrange food and water stockpiles in disaster zones.

 Andaman and Nicobar Islands

 Shortly after the development was reported, the cyclone struck, causing severe waves and hence harm for people on the water.

 Impact and aftermath

 Myanmar

 A total of 81 houses, worth about Ks3.7 million were damaged by the storm.
 Three houses were destroyed by fallen trees.
 Six lamp posts collapsed.
 Some houses had superficial damage as coconut palms collapsed on them.
 The Myanmar Meteorological Agency reported that accumulated rainfall for the 24 hours before April 17 at 9:30 a.m. local time totaled 3.7 in for Bago.
 The town of Pyay received 5.4 in.
 In the Rahkine Region, the city of Kyauckpyu received 4.6 in of rainfall in a 24-hour period.
 In the Mon State, Thaton, a town in southern Myanmar received 4.3 in of rainfall.
-Four people were reported killed in the Irrawady division of Myanmar.
+Four people were reported killed in the Ayeyarwady region of Myanmar.